inmanta/inmanta-core/docs/install/2-install-server-with-docker.rst

 Install Inmanta with Docker
 ***************************

-This page explains how to setup an orchestration server using docker. |iso_major|
+This page explains how to setup an orchestration server using docker.
 This guide assumes you already have `docker <https://docs.docker.com/get-docker/>`_ and `docker-compose <https://docs.docker.com/compose/install/>`_ installed on your machine.

 Pull the image